LearnWithTwoHeads/devops/02-networking/3-custom-web-server.md

 We have successfully gotten our machine to serve back some content back to a requesting client.
 A huge step actually!

-In more techincal terms, `nginx` starts a web server that will listen on the `http` port which is the standard port number `80` on every machine.
+In more techincal terms, `nginx` starts a web server that will listen on the `http` port which is the standard port number `80` (unless configured differently) on every machine.
 When you visit the `http://{Public IPv4 DNS}` without specifying a port number you are going to communicate with the default port which is `80`.

-So basically our machine wants to communicate with the machine hosted at `{Public IPv4 DNS}` on port 80.
+So basically our host machine wants to communicate with the machine hosted at `{Public IPv4 DNS}` on port 80.
 That makes sense, so then where does the web page actually come from?

 If you go back to your linux instance, type in the command: